-- The extension is likely to lead to unsubsidized employment; and - The participant has complied with the provisions of his or her WtW plan.
+- The extension is likely to lead to unsubsidized employment; and - The participant has complied with the provisions of his or her Welfareto-Work Plan.

-Los Angeles County is individually reviewing all cases subject to the 18-month time limit for a possible extension.
+Los Angeles County is individually reviewing all cases subject to the 18month time limit for a possible extension.
 Participants who meet the criteria will be granted an extension.